 The Group's management structure also reflects the statutory requirements governing listed Faroese companies in general and financial services institutions in particular.
-The BankNordik Group applies to comply or explain principle set out in the recommendations issued by the Committee of Corporate Governance.
+The Føroya Banki Group applies to comply or explain principle set out in the recommendations issued by the Committee of Corporate Governance.
 These recommendations apply to companies listed on NASDAQ Copenhagen.

-The Audit Committee examines accounting, auditing and security issues that the Board of Directors, the Audit Committee, the internal auditor or the external auditors believe deserve attention.
+The Audit Committee examines accounting, auditing, and security issues that the Board of Directors, the Audit Committee, the internal auditor, or the external auditors believe deserve attention.
 The Risk Committee reviews the internal control and risk management system.

-The Audit Committee consists of Rúni Vang Poulsen, Chairman of the Committee, Kristian Reinert Davidsen, member of the board and Birgir Durhuus, member of the board.
+The Audit Committee consists of Árni Tór Rasmussen, Chair of the Committee, Kristian Reinert Davidsen, member of the board and Marjun Hanusardóttir, member of the board.

-The Risk Committee consists of Birgir Durhuus, Chairman of the Committee, Birita Sandberg Samuelsen, Chairman of the board, Tom Ahrenst, member of the board.
+The Risk Committee consists of Tom Ahrenst, Chair of the Committee, Birgir Durhuus, Chair of the board, Annfinn Vitalis Hansen, vice chair of the board.